elcoreman/spotify-ads-muter-extention/README.md

 ## Usage

-Just download and load or Drag & Drop extension folder to your browser extension list
+Just download and load or drag & drop extension folder to your browser extension list

 ## For Contributors

-This project can be better with:
+This project can be better by:

 - Replacing setInterval with Observer
 - Support Other Browsers